-I wonder how many of us keep a prayer journal, jotting down requests of family and friends.
-Recently, I was challenged to consider my purpose in doing so.
+The practice of prayer journaling is common for many believers.
+However, recently, I was challenged to consider my purpose in doing so.
 Did it merely serve as a reminder to me for the needs of others?
 Was it my way of keeping tabs on the effectiveness of my prayers?
 Or was I guilty of making a “to-do” list for God?

 As I sat and considered my perspective on prayer, it was obvious that often my mindset was ordering God around.
 I was telling Him how I wanted things done.
 And waiting on God to perform.
 Sometimes, God would answer my prayers according to my plan.
 Sometimes, He would say no.

-Naively, the context of my prayers was limited to a list for which I wanted answers.
+Naively, I limit the context of my prayers to a list for which I wanted answers.

 Prayer is bigger than a list.